-BRID experienced severe financial deterioration with cash reserves plummeting 91% to under $900K while net losses quadrupled to $13.4M, creating a potential liquidity crisis.
+BRID experienced a severe cash crisis with cash reserves plummeting 91% to under $900K while debt increased and operational performance deteriorated significantly.

 Cash declined 91.4% — significant cash burn or deployment; verify adequacy of remaining liquidity runway.